 Getting Started with Data Removal

-To actually remove your data, you will need to visit each data broker, and people search websites and request that they remove your information.
-There are approximately 200 of these websites, so it can be a time-consuming process.
-To help you in getting started, we have included several lists of these sites at the end of this article.
+To actually remove your data, you will need to visit each data broker and people search websites and request that they remove your information.
+There are approximately 200 of these websites so it can be a time-consuming process.
 We recommend using a spreadsheet to track your progress for the different sites.
 Depending on how much of your data is out there, it may take around 30 hours to complete this process the first time.
 It is also suggested that you repeat this process every six months or so, as some websites may add your data back if they find it elsewhere.

 Locating Opt-out Processes

-The opt-out process is often found through a link on the footer of their website or in their privacy policy or terms and conditions page.
+The opt-out process is often found through a link on their website’s footer or in their privacy policy or terms and conditions page.
 There are generally four different types of opt-out processes that you will come across on a people search or data broker website.
 For each type, you will need to find a link somewhere on their page that says “Opt out,” “Removal,” “Remove my personal information,” or something similar.
 Once you click that link, you will need to follow the instructions they provide.
 The following is a list of the various processes you will come across:

 Additional Steps and Obstacles